 - Big Chuck and Li'l John

-- Ghoulardi, who spawned The Ghoul, The Cool Ghoul, and Son of Ghoul.
+- Ernie Anderson (Ghoulardi), who spawned The Ghoul, The Cool Ghoul, Son of Ghoul, and Paul Thomas Anderson.

 - Vampira, the 1950s Los Angeles inspiration for Elvira also infamous for her appearance in Plan 9 from Outer Space.

 - Rod Serling was one of the rare examples of The Stoic host on TV, in both The Twilight Zone (1959) and Night Gallery.

 - SCTV's Count Floyd was a Horror Host parody.
 In-Universe, he was Floyd Robertson, co-anchor of SCTV News, who moonlighted as the host of Monster Chiller Horror Theater.